sureshkumarps006/JavaPrograms/README.md

 10) EmployeeReg class is to validate the employee details like email, employee id, phone number and address.
 11) ExceptionHandling_ArithmeticExceptionHandling is to demonstarte ArithmeticException using try and catch statements.
 12) ExceptionHandling_IndexOutOfBound is to demonstarte IndexOutOfBound Exception using nested try, catch and finally statements.
+13) ExceptionHandling_AgeValidationUsingThrow is to demonstarte how to throw an exception using throw statement.
-13) ExceptionHandling_AgeValidationCustomExceptionHandling class is to create custom exception handling using throw statement.
+14) ExceptionHandling_AgeValidationCustomExceptionHandling class is to handle and creating an custom exception using throw statement.